mintaeshkim/inflect-gtm/README.md

 # Inflect-GTM

-An End-to-End GTM (Go-to-Market) Agent project.
+An End-to-End GTM (Go-to-Market) Agent.

 This project provides a framework for building and running autonomous agents to automate Go-to-Market tasks.
 It includes a multi-agent system for customer onboarding and a FastAPI server for dynamically creating and managing agents.